-2 Heliport Manager/ GM - ASD (a) Assign the heliport safety inspector for proposed new heliport permission process or can assign the same HSI as in Stage I, if so appropriate.(b) Inform the applicant with details of HSI as focal point from GACA. (a) Within 5 working days on receipt of formal application from the applicant.
-3 Assigned HSI (a) HSI will examine application of new heliport proposal for its sufficiency as per requirements specified in application including attachments and other required documents as per GACAR Part 138. (b) If application is incomplete, HIS should ask the applicant for clarification or any other requirements/documents giving a definite time schedule.
-If satisfactory reply not received in the given time despite of the repeated reminders, HSI should return the application/proposal with reasons after taking internal approval from Manager/General Manager. (c) If Application is complete, HSI will initiate process of detail evaluation of the proposal. (a) Applicant may be given up to 5 working days to reply to application quarries depending on the complexity of observations.
-4 Assigned HSI (a) HSI reviews the feasibility study, project report and other documents as per requirements prescribed in GACAR Part 138 for the new heliport.
-HSI will send the relevant portions of project report and application details to other departments such as obstacle, operation, environment and heliport emergency response and RFF etc. for their review giving a reasonable timeline through Manger/GM-ASD. (a) Within 5 working days from the date of activity Stage II-3(c).
+/ \ TTT'.1 ' = 1 '

+(a) Assign the heliport safety inspector for proposed new heliport permission (a) Within 5 working days on receipt of

+Heliport process or can assign the same HSI as formal application

+2 Manager/ in Stage I, if so appropriate. from the applicant.

+GM - ASD (b) Inform the applicant with details of from the applicant.

+HSI as focal point from GACA.

+(a) HSI will examine application of new (a) Applicant may be

+heliport proposal for its sufficiency as given upto 5

+per requirments specified in working days to

+application includig attachments and reply to application

+other required documents as per quarries depending

+GACAR Part 138. on the compexity

+(b) If application is incomplete, HIS should of observations.

+ask the applicant for clarification or any

+other requirements/documents giving a

+3 Assigned HSI definite time schedule.
+If satifactory

+reply not received in the given time

+inspite of the repeated reminders, HSI

+should return the application/proposal

+with reasons after taking internal

+approval from Manager/General

+Manager.

+(c) If Application is complete, HSI will

+initiate process of detail evaluation of

+the proposal.

+(a) HSI reviews the feasibility study, (a) Within 5 working

+Assigned HSI project report and other documents as days from the date

+- per requirements prescribed in of activity Stage II-

+GACAR Part 138 for the new heliport.
+3(c).

+HSI will sent the relavant portions of

+project report and application details to

+other departments such as obstacle,

+operation, environment and heliport

+emergency response and RFF etc for

+their review giving a reaonable

+timeline through Manger/GM-ASD.

-5. Assigned HSI (a) HSI monitor and follow for the timely report from all other departments. (b) HSI also evaluate relevant portions of the proposal to ensure compliance of all technical and regulatory requirements. (c) HSI will compile all findings including from other departments in a prescribed form for the purpose.
-HSI may discuss with other departments, if need any clarity on any of the findings. (d) HSI will submit proposal, if there are no findings, with recommendation to Manager/ GM for grant of permission to establish new heliport from Assistant President/ President. (e) If there are findings, HSI will take internal concurrence on findings and will ask the applicant to submit replies/clarifications/documents etc. giving a definite time schedule. (b) Once replies from applicant has been received, HSI will consult other departments, if required, and reexamine the findings.
-Once satisfied, HSI will prepare the proposal for issue of permission. (a) Within 5 working days from the date of activity Stage II-3. (b) Applicant may be given up to 10 working days to reply for findings depending upon the complexity of the heliport project. ----------------- -- --
+5. Assigned HSI (a) HSI monitor and follow for the timely report from all other departments. (b) HSI also evelate relevant portions of the proposal to ensure compliance of all technical and regulatory requirements. (c) HSI will compile all findings including from other departments in a prescribed form for the purpose.
+HSI may discuss with other departments, if need any clarity on any of the findings. (d) HSI will submit proposal, if there are no findings, with recommendation to Manager/ GM for grant of permission to establish new heliport from Assistant President/ President. (e) If there are findings, HSI will take internal concurrence on findings and will ask the applicant to submit replies/clarifications/documents etc giving a definite time schedule. (b) Once replies from applicant has been received, HSI will consult other departments, if required, and reexamine the findings.
+Once satisfied, HSI will prepare the proposal for issue of permission. (a) Within 5 working days from the date of activity Stage II-3. (b) Applicant may be given up to 10 working days to reply for findings depending upon the complexity of the heliport project. ---- ----------------- -- --